Safe Welding Program

 - determine the combustible materials and hazardous areas present or likely to be present in the work location

-- protect combustibles from ignition by the following:
+- protect combustibles from ignition by the following safe procedures and practices:

 - Have the work moved to a location free from dangerous combustibles.

 - If you cannot move the work, have the combustibles moved to a safe distance or have the combustibles properly shielded against ignition.

 - Schedule cutting and welding at a time when plant operations that might expose combustibles to ignition are not started during cutting or welding.

 - Secure authorization for the cutting or welding operations from the designated management representative.

 - Ensure the cutter or welder sees conditions are safe before going ahead.